b00nb0b/blog/_drafts/2014-07-26-mobile-page-optimization.md

 For further reading I recommend to take a look into the [google developer help pages](https://developers.google.com/speed/docs/insights/UseLegibleFontSizes).

 Also try to keep an eye on the pixel denstity of the devices.
 Disrespecting this can lead to a cloudy appearance of images on your website.
-In `css` you can write specific code for each pixel density by using [media queries](http://www.w3.org/TR/css3-mediaqueries/):
+There is a feature `css`, called `device-pixel-ratio` which specifies how a css pixel relates to a device pixel (default is 1.0).
+You can write specific code for each pixel density by using [media queries](http://www.w3.org/TR/css3-mediaqueries/):

 If you can use [lesscss](http://lesscss.org), the following piece of code will give you a highdensity media query: